-Comic-Con has a break between programs in the five largest programming rooms (6A, 6BCF, 6DE, Ballroom 20, and Hall H).
+Comic-Con has a break between programs in the six largest programming rooms (6A, 6BCF, 6DE, Ballroom 20, Hall H, and the Indigo Ballroom).
 This break is to help get attendees in and out in a timely manner.
 Rooms will not be cleared during these breaks.
-(The programs in the other rooms—2, 4, 5AB, 7AB, 8, 9, 11, 23ABC, 24ABC, 25ABC, 26AB, 28DE, 29AB, 32AB, and the Indigo Ballroom—will still run back-to-back without breaks.)
+(The programs in the other rooms—2, 4, 5AB, 7AB, 8, 9, 11, 23ABC, 24ABC, 25ABC, 26AB, 28DE, 29AB, and 32AB—will still run back-to-back without breaks.)

 Please keep in mind . . .